Christian Bethancourt Player Props: Rays vs. Twins

 - Bethancourt is batting .242 with nine doubles, seven home runs and six walks.

-- In 17.9% of his games this season, he has gone deep, and 5% of his trips to the plate.
+- Looking at the 39 games he has played this season, he's homered in seven of them (17.9%), and in 5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.